akashreddygaddam/endpoint-threat-detection/README.md

 The goal was not just to stand up the tools, but to prove detection coverage by actually attacking the endpoint and confirming the alerts fire — including documenting the cases where they don't (Windows Defender intercepting two techniques before the SIEM layer ever saw them).

-## Demo

-*Demo GIF coming soon — will show an alert firing live in Wazuh and Splunk.*

 ## Architecture

 ```mermaid